hbctraining/Intro-to-R-flipped/activities/poll_questions.md

 ## Introduction to R and RStudio (RSK)

-1. Which of the following panels in RStudio are directly connected to the R interface?
+1. Which of the following panels in the RStudio interface directly communicate with R?
     - **the console**
     - the script editor
     - **the environment**
     - the files tab

+1. The command prompt is represented by which symbol?
+    - %
+    - $
+    - >
+    - #

-1. If you run an incomplete line of code, the prompt in the Console will change from ">" to something else.
+1. If you run an incomplete line of code, the command prompt in the Console will change to something else.
 What is it?
     - *
     - –
     - **+**